 - Use a 3″ binder with sheet protectors for each child’s Memory Book and add their keepsake papers to that book (cutting or folding them down to 8.5″ x 11″)

-- Write dates on all the papers and/or use page dividers to separate ages or years in school.
+- Use extended-width page dividers to separate ages or years in school.

 I created a FREE customizable spine label that will fit perfectly into a 3″ binder.
 To save you on formatting time, you can download the file and enter your child’s name and grades/ages and print!

 I like to hang out on Instagram and share more in-depth tutorials on everything I’m make, create and organize.
 So, come be a part of our Homegrown Traditions Instagram community!